JinTao0813/mindhive-rag-assessment/README.md

 I am pleased to submit this ZUS Coffee AI Agent project, completed to the best of my abilities within a focused **3-day development period** (as evidenced by the commit history).

-Throughout this assessment, I have successfully implemented the majority of the functional requirements outlined in the specification, including:
+Throughout this assessment, I have successfully implemented all functional requirements outlined in the specification, including:

 - ✅ Multi-tool ReAct agent with LangChain + LangGraph
 - ✅ RAG system with FAISS for product search